 🔼The name Calvary in the Bible

-The name Calvary occurs only once in the Bible, and only in the King James Version, which reads "And when they were come to the place, which is called Calvary, there they crucified him".
-Other versions of the Bible say "the place which is called The Skull," which is the proper translation of τοπον τον καλουμενον κρανιον.
-The other gospels also call the place where Jesus was crucified The Skull, but they additionally offer the Hebrew or Aramaic equivalent: Golgotha (Matthew 27:33, Mark 15:22, John 19:17).
+The name Calvary occurs only once in the Bible, and only in the King James Version, which reads "And when they were come to the place, which is called Calvary, there they crucified him" (Luke 23:33).
+Other versions of the Bible say "the place which is called The Skull" — κρανιον (kranion), which relates to the name Cornelius.

 🔼Etymology and meaning of the name Calvary